powersync-ja/sqlite_async.dart/README.md

 Default URIs are shown in the example below.
 URIs only need to be specified if they differ from default values.

+Watched queries and table change notifications are only supported when using a custom Drift worker.
+[TBD release link]

 Setup

 ``` Dart